 The Association may enter into contracts and transact business with any director or member or with any corporation, partnership, trust or association of which any director or members is a stockholder, director, officer, partner, member, trustee, beneficiary, employee or in which any director or member is otherwise interested; and such contract or transaction shall not be invalidated or in anyway affected by the fact that such director or member has or may have on interest therein which is or might be adverse to the interests of the Association, provided that the facts of such interest shall be disclosed or known to the other directors or members acting upon such contract or transaction; and such director or member may be counted In determining the existence of a quorum at any meeting of the members of the Board of Directors which shall authorize any such contract or transaction and may vote thereat to authorize any such contract or transaction, with like force and effect as if they were not so interested.
 No director or member having disclosed or made known an adverse interest shall be liable to the Association or any member or creditor thereof or any other person for any loss incurred by the Association under or by reason of any such contract or transaction, not shall any such director or member be accountable for any gains or profits realized therefrom.

-Any contract, transaction or act of the Association or of the Board of Directors which shall be ratified by a majority of the members of each class having voting powers and attending any annual meeting, or attending any special meeting called for such purpose, shall so far as permitted by law be as valid and as binding as though ratified by every member of the Association, provided that a quorum of members shall be present at any such meeting.
+Any contract, transaction or act of the Association or of the Board of Directors which shall be ratified by a majority of the members having voting powers and attending any annual meeting, or attending any special meeting called for such purpose, shall so far as permitted by law be as valid and as binding as though ratified by every member of the Association, provided that a quorum of members shall be present at any such meeting.

 Any person who is serving or has served as a director or officer of the Association may be indemnified by the Association, insofar as it is able, and insofar as the Board of Directors shall be by resolution determined, against expense actually and necessarily incurred by him in connection with the defense of any action, suit or proceedings in which they are made a party by reason of having been such a member or director, except in relation to matters as to which such person is adjudged in such action, suit or proceeding to be liable for negligence or misconduct in the performance of duty.

-The presence of members in good standing holding sixty percent (60%) of the total votes of each class eligible to be cast shall constitute a quorum at any meeting of members, whether present in person or by proxy.
+The presence of members in good standing holding sixty percent (60%) of the total votes eligible to be cast shall constitute a quorum at any meeting of members, whether present in person or by proxy.
 If a quorum is not present at any meeting of members, a majority of the members present may call a further meeting of members, in accordance with the provisions of Section 2-502 of the Corporations and Associations Article of the Annotated Code of Maryland or other applicable law and at such further meeting a quorum shall be one half (1/2) of the required quorum at the preceding meeting and by majority vote of those present in person or by proxy may approve or authorize any proposed action, and take any other action, including, without limitation, the election of directors, which might have been taken at the original meeting, if a sufficient number of members had been present.